 How can eating the right food make a difference?

 According to Ayurveda, the best rule is to eat a light breakfast (such as fruits, skimmed milk, herbal teas) and a big lunch.
 Supper should be the lightest meal of the day (like soups or steamed vegetables).
 This will help you to keep your digestive as well as your cellular fire going and minimize toxic buildup.
 You will feel new positive energy and zest for life.

 14 ways to change up your diet

-When treating obesity, the first step is to control what you eat to reduce the excessive Kapha in your body.
+When treating obesity with an Ayurvedic view, the first step is to control what you eat to reduce the excessive Kapha in your body.
 The Kapha diet includes warmer, lighter, less oily food that is pungent, bitter and astringent in taste.

 Here are some suggestions:

 - Dairy products like milk, butter and ghee are high in fat, so these should be kept to a minimum.
 You may want to mix low-fat milk with fat reducing spices like ginger and black pepper.

 - All sweeteners except honey should be reduced.

 - Sweet grains such as rice, wheat, corn and oats should be avoided.
 Instead opt for light grains such as barley, millet and buckwheat.